 The best place for party lovers, night owls, and music, drinks, and food lovers has got to be Park Street in Kolkata.
 From exquisite bars to nightclubs and finest dining spots, Park Street has it all.
 If you wish to enjoy the nightlife in Kolkata, Park Street is where you need to be.

 Christmas celebration at Park Street is as iconic as the Durga Puja celebration all across Kolkata.
 And if you care to explore further, you might even come across some of the rarest items from the British Empire era at few stores on Park Street.
+Park Street undoubtedly is one of the best places to visit in Kolkata during Christmas.

 - Location: Park Street, Kolkata